siberoloji/siberoloji.github.io/content/en/blog/engineering/Cybersecurity/2024-10-02-securing-smart-contracts-best-practices-for-blockchain-developers.md

-In this blog post, we will explore best practices for smart contract security, offering blockchain developers actionable guidance to write secure and reliable code.
+In this article, we will explore best practices for smart contract security, offering blockchain developers actionable guidance to write secure and reliable code.
 By following these practices, developers can minimize vulnerabilities, protect user funds, and contribute to a more robust blockchain ecosystem.